Florida Fleet Insurance for 10+ Business Vehicles

 Certificates, additional insured requests, cargo, filings, HNOA, umbrella, and customer requirements.

-Fleet policies need a different review once vehicles, drivers, contracts, and filings multiply.
+Fleet insurance needs a different review once vehicles, drivers, contracts, and filings multiply.

 The recurring pain in fleet and commercial auto discussions is not just price.
 It is first-year sticker shock, hard-to-place drivers, MVR problems, contract certificates, loss runs, cargo questions, and owners not knowing why the renewal jumped.